sualfred/script.embuary.info/README.md

 *additional properties*
 * Configured language code `Window(home).Property(script.embuary.info-language_code)`
 * Configured country code `Window(home).Property(script.embuary.info-country_code)`
+* Filled property if a next script is going to be called `Window(home).Property(script.embuary.info-nextcall)`.
+Will be cleared afterwards.

 ## Overwriting onback or provide an additional onclose action
 You can add a custom onback or a general onclose action in script-embuary-video.xml and script-embuary-person.xml